-If you've been using BlazeMeter for some time, you've probably noticed some major changes to the UI that include some features that were not present in previous versions.
+If you have been using BlazeMeter for some time, you have probably noticed some major changes to the UI that include some features that were not present in previous versions.
 This guide will help you make sense of the changes so you can continue using BlazeMeter with minimal interruption.

 BlazeMeter's functionality has been expanded to accommodate you throughout your Continuous Testing Journey.

 All existing tests and all new tests will now be divided between Functional and Performance categories.

 This is simply to help with organization.
 When the Functional tab is clicked and active, only items relating to functional tests will be available.
 Examples of Functional tests include API Functional Tests and GUI Functional Tests.